fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@randyarios/low-hanging-fruits-on-facebook-group-room-b8d17c7ea886">-Low hanging fruits on Facebook Group Room</a>

+<a href="https://hackerone.com/reports/1077136">-Denial of Service via Hyperlinks in Posts</a>

 <a href="https://3bodymo.medium.com/the-easiest-2500-i-got-it-from-bug-bounty-program-8f47ea4aff22">-The easiest $2500 I got it from bug bounty program</a>

 <a href="https://medium.com/@sajan.dhakate/exploiting-json-web-token-jwt-73d172b5bc02">-EXPLOITING JSON WEB TOKEN [JWT]</a>